 Definitions of violence include exertion of physical force to injure—violent treatment—intense and furious destructive action—vehement expression.
 All these fill today’s world.

-Yet the dictionary definition misses a huge element of violence and reveals how truly pervasive it is.
+Yet the dictionary definition misses a huge element of violence and hides how truly pervasive it is.

 The Bible alone completely defines this word.
 The Sixth Commandment states, “Thou shalt not kill.”
 But this command is amplified by the words of Jesus in the New Testament: “You have heard that it was said to the men of old, ‘You shall not kill; and whoever kills shall be liable to judgment.’
 But I say to you that everyone who is angry with his brother shall be liable to judgment; whoever insults his brother shall be liable to the council, and whoever says, ‘You fool!’ shall be liable to the hell of fire” (Matt.
 5:21-22, Revised Standard Version).

 Think.
-How many unreported murders occur every day?
+With this expanded definition, how many unreported murders occur every day?
 Husband against wife, brother against brother, neighbor against neighbor—all in a world where people fly off the handle without notice!

-These are the proverbial “days of Noah,” and the earth is awash with violence of every imaginable form.
-As happened before the Flood, almost no one will take notice.
+These are a type of the proverbial “days of Noah,” and the Earth is awash with violence of every imaginable form.
+As happened before the Flood, few take note.

 How can violence end?
 It starts with individuals realizing the extent that violence pervades their lives, and beginning to understand there is another way to live.